rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/content.md

 ![](images/MordernArchtecture.png " ")

 #### NEXT STEPS
-As of 2020, Oracle has over 24+ dataceters worldwide and integrated Kubernetes into Cloud infrastructure.
+As of 2020, Oracle has over 24+ datacenters worldwide and integrated Kubernetes into Cloud infrastructure.
-There is a seperate **[workshop](https://github.com/oracle/learning-library/blob/master/common/labs/generate-ssh-key/generate-ssh-keys.md#connecting-to-an-instance-using-putty)** on Oracle Container Engine for Kubernetes (sometimes abbreviated to just OKE).
+There is a separate **[workshop](https://github.com/oracle/learning-library/blob/master/common/labs/generate-ssh-key/generate-ssh-keys.md#connecting-to-an-instance-using-putty)** on Oracle Container Engine for Kubernetes (sometimes abbreviated to just OKE).